Q: What is compounding?

 For example, let’s say you need to prescribe a particular FDA-approved antimicrobial for an ear infection in a dog, but the antimicrobial only comes in an injectable form.
-Following the FDA’s rules, you could mix the antimicrobial – for example, amikacin – with normal saline for instilling into the ear.
+Following the FDA’s rules, you could mix the FDA-approved product – for example, amikacin – with normal saline for instilling into the ear.

-Q: What is a "mimic" drug?
+Q: What is a mimic drug?